deep-wu/deep-wu.github.io/index.md

 ---

 ## 🏷 About Me
-I am a **Professor and Ph.D.
-Supervisor** at the **School of Artificial Intelligence and Big Data, Hefei University**.
+I am a **Professor ** at the **School of Artificial Intelligence and Big Data, Hefei University**.
 My research focuses on **deep learning-driven video and image processing, multimodal perception computing, and algorithm optimization**.
+I have been recognized as an outstanding young graduate supervisor in Anhui Province.
+My research focuses on advancing the state-of-the-art in computer vision, remote sensing, and evolutionary computation.

-I have led multiple **national and provincial-level research projects**, including the **National Natural Science Foundation of China (NSFC), Anhui Provincial Key R&D Plan, and major industry-academic cooperation projects**.
-My research funding includes two projects with over **1 million RMB** in grants.

-I have published over **40 peer-reviewed papers** in high-impact journals such as **IEEE Transactions on Image Processing (TIP), IEEE Transactions on Evolutionary Computation (TEVC), IEEE Transactions on Multimedia (TMM), Information Fusion, and Pattern Recognition**.
+I have led numerous research projects funded by the National Natural Science Foundation of China, Anhui Provincial Key R&D Programs, and other major funding bodies.
+My work has been published in top-tier journals such as *IEEE Transactions on Image Processing (TIP)*, *IEEE Transactions on Evolutionary Computation (TEVC)*, *Information Fusion*, and *Pattern Recognition*.

 [📄 **Curriculum Vitae (CV)**](assets/cv.pdf)